 They say a picture is worth a thousand words, so here’s a hypothetical situation to paint the story ‘how real-time information and predictive analytics unlock value.’

-To start, imagine a fully functioning assembly line with a robot, pneumatic system, a series of conveyors, and a vision system.
+To start, imagine a fully functioning assembly line with a robot, a pneumatic system, a series of conveyors, and a vision system.

 This is a pretty generic operation, but it can show how unified real-time information and predictive analytics unlock value.